I’m a perinatal health expert with years of experience and oodles of passion.

 - From the moment I found out I was pregnant with my twins in 2008, I became infatuated with birth and homebirth.
 I feel very passionate about women’s choices and how women FEEL about their experiences more so than any specific outcome.

-- I have twins who are 10, a 8 year old and I recently had my 4th baby – all boys, all crazy, and all the centre of my world.
+- I have twins who are 10, an 8 year old and I recently had my 4th baby – all boys, all crazy, and all the centre of my world.

-- In my spare time you’ll find me surround by my tribe sitting in circles, chatting birth and parenting, walking along Scottish beaches or doing a downward facing dog.
+- In my spare time you’ll find me surrounded by my tribe – sitting in circles, chatting birth and parenting, walking along Scottish beaches or doing a downward facing dog.

 - Clients often call me their sounding board – I couldn’t think of a better term for what I am – letting them explore their instincts, thoughts and ideas and then helping them come up with a plan of action based on their own opinions (maybe with a gentle nudge or hug here or there).

-I have been working closely with parents since 2009 including a large amount of voluntary work for the local Edinburgh twins club and, in 2015, co-founded Juno Perinatal Mental Health Support supporting mums with perinatal mental health.
+I’ve been working closely with parents since 2009, including a large amount of voluntary work for the local Edinburgh twins club and, in 2015, co-founded Juno Perinatal Mental Health Support supporting mums with perinatal mental health.
 I established Edinburgh Birth and Baby in 2014.
 I am a member of the Maternity Services Liaison Committee for NHS Lothian, a Change Agent for Maternal Mental Health Scotland, a service user for the Managed Clinical Network for Perinatal Mental Health.

 I was honoured in June and December 2016 to be invited to both the House of Lords and House of Commons as a Perinatal Mental Health Campaigner.

 In my (very) spare time, I blog on my thoughts around pregnancy, birth, motherhood and babies – something I’m so passionate about as I believe that the importance of this transition into parenthood is under estimated (including my own first hand experience and as those I’ve worked with).